 Depending on how old or new your computer is, you may have to take some additional steps to connect it to your device.

-Choosing the best microphone for online teaching via webcam doesn’t have to be a complicated process filled with a whole host of specifications or complex tech terms.
-All you need is an excellent plug-and-play device that can capture clear audio, boats minimal background noise, and be offered up at a neat price point.
+Choosing a microphone for teaching online via webcam doesn’t have to be a complicated process filled with a whole host of specifications or complex tech terms.
+All you need is an excellent plug-and-play device that can capture clear audio quality, boats minimal background noise, and be offered up at a neat price point.
 The transition from the classroom to online teaching is hard enough; choosing a microphone should be a pretty straightforward task that ups your teaching game and allows you to engage students like never before.